- Investigation of cortico-limbic networks and their dynamics in major depressive disorder

-The study involves obtaining “pictures” of your brain with two different methods: functional Magnetic Resonance Imaging (fMRI) and Positron Emission Tomography (PET) before and after you receive a form of non-invasive brain stimulation called Transcranial Magnetic Stimulation (TMS).
+The study involves obtaining “pictures” of your brain with two different methods: functional Magnetic Resonance Imaging (fMRI) and Positron Emission Tomography (PET) and receive a form of non-invasive brain stimulation called Transcranial Magnetic Stimulation (TMS).

 In order to participate you must:

-3. Have no psychiatric disordersor any history of these (e.g. depression, anxiety, bipolar disorder, schizophrenia) and not currently taking any other psychiatric medications (e.g. an anti-depressant).
+4. Have no other psychiatric disorders (e.g. bipolar disorder, schizophrenia) and not currently taking any other psychiatric medications (e.g. a mood stabilizer).

-4. Have no neurological disorders (e.g. epilepsy, stroke).
-You also cannot have any first degree relatives with seizures or epilepsy.
+5. Have no neurological disorders (e.g. epilepsy, stroke).
+You also cannot have any first-degree relatives with seizures or epilepsy.

-8. NOT be currently pregnant or think you might be pregnant.
+9. NOT be currently pregnant, or think that you might be pregnant.